skyleapa/Yudo/README.md

 Presenting Yudo!
 Our approach to innovating exercise with technology.

 ## Inspiration
 Since the pandemic, millions of people worldwide have turned to online alternatives to replace public fitness facilities and other physical activities.
-At-home exercises have become widely acknowledged, but the problem is that there is no way of telling whether people are doing the exercises accurately and whether they notice potentially physically damaging bad habits they may have developed.
+At-home exercises have become widely acknowledged, and are even prescribed by physiotherapists (like the one who judged us in the copmpetition!) but the problem is that there is no way of telling whether people are doing the exercises accurately and whether they notice potentially physically damaging bad habits they may have developed.
 Even now, those habits may continuously affect and damage their bodies if left unnoticed.
 That is why we created **Yudo**.

 ## What it does
 Yudo is an exercise web app that uses **TensorFlow AI**, a custom-developed exercise detection algorithm, and **pose detection** to help users improve their form while doing various exercises.